-Total Financial Impact
+Total Regional Financial Impact

 In 2017, Mary Kramer and the Detroit Homecoming team envisioned an opening dinner at the Michigan Central Train station.
 Just months after the spectacular dinner and Homecoming, the Ford Motor Company announced a purchase of and $90 million investment into transforming the historic building.
 Matthew Moroun, the former owner of the historic building, cites Detroit Homecoming IV as the catalyst for this transaction.